viandwi24/nuxt3-awesome-starter/README.md

 ```
 ### Precommit and Postmerge
 This project using husky and commitlint for precommit and postmerge.
-when you commit, it will check your commit message and running "yarn lint-staged" to check your staged files.
+when you commit, it will check your commit message and running "pnpm lint-staged" to check your staged files.
 configuration in : `/path/to/.husky/pre-commit` and `/path/to/commitlint.config.js`

-And when Postmerge, it will run "yarn" to automatically install new dependencies.
+And when Postmerge, it will run "pnpm" to automatically install new dependencies.
 configuration in `/path/to/.husky/post-merge`

 ## License